PREETHI0103/AGRICULTURE-EDA/README.md

 ---

 This project showcases how **data science** can be applied to **agriculture** to optimize crop production, improve yield forecasts, and make informed policy decisions.

-Feel free to explore the repository, clone the project, and contribute! 🚀